 Plant a shagbark hickory in a large landscape for excellent shade.
 This Midwest native is named for its bark, which peels away in large, flat, curving plates, giving the tree a shaggy appearance.
-As a member of the walnut family, the hickory produces fruits called nuts.
+As a member of the walnut family, the hickory produces edible nuts.

 - Chicago area